Russo–Circassian War: General Zass takes control

 Colonel Grigory Zass was a key figure in the Circassian genocide through ethnic cleansing.
 He operated across all areas of Circassia, but East Circassia was affected the most.
 It is estimated 70% of the East Circassian population died in the process.

 In 1833, Zass was appointed commander of a part of the Kuban Military Line with headquarters in the Batalpashinsk fortress.
 Zass received wide authority to act as he saw fit.
 He was a racist who considered Circassians to be an inferior race than Russians and other Europeans.
 The only way to deal with the Circassians, in his opinion, was to scare them away "just like wild animals".
 Zass advocated ruthless military methods predicated on this notion, including burning people alive, cutting off heads for enjoyment, burning populated villages to the ground, spreading epidemics on purpose, and mass rape of children.
 He kept a box under his bed with his collection of severed Circassian body parts.

 In August 1833, Zass led his first expedition into Circassian territory, destroying villages and towns.
 This was followed by a series of other expeditions.
 He attacked the Besleney region between November and December, destroying most villages, including the village of the double agent Aytech Qanoqo.
-He continued to exterminate the Circassian population between 1834 and 1835, particularly in the Abdzakh, Besleney, Shapsug, and Kabardian regions.
+He continued to exterminate the Circassian population between 1834 and 1835, particularly in the Abzakh, Besleney, Shapsug, and Kabardian regions.

 In 1834, Zass sent a report to Rosen detailing his campaign into Circassia.
 In it, he writes about how he killed three Circassian civilians on their way to fetch grass:

 I captured three Circassians from carriages that were on their way to fetch grass, other than the thirteen we already had, who did not wish to surrender to us voluntarily, so I ordered to kill them.

 He also writes about how he destroyed a neighborhood:

 The savages panicked and started fleeing from their homes, leaving their weapons behind attempting to escape to the forest but most of them were killed by the Cossacks ... with the soldiers lined up ready to fight, the cleansing continued with artillery shells, and I sent there two infantry brigades, but they could only capture 11 more people, and since the fire was in flames in many places, the rest were either killed or burned after attempting to escape by hiding on the roofs of their homes or by the manure.
 So like this, we destroyed and destructed the neighborhood.